RSRCsupport/AllenCoralAtlas/README.md

   conda install -c conda-forge gdal
   ````

- Same process with rios or any other library that needs to be installed.
+ Same process with rios or any other libraries that need to be installed.